ozo-vehe/redux-ecommerce/README.md

 4. Open your browser and visit `http://localhost:5173` to view the application.

-5. Either signup up as a shopper or seller, or login as an admin using the admin details below.
+5. Either sign up as a shopper or seller or log in as an admin using the admin details below.
-   > admin details => email: ozovehe@gmail.com, password: ozovehe
+   > admin_1 details => email: ozovehe@gmail.com, password: ozovehe

-   > NOTE: The project should be run on a laptop and mobile view has not yet been implemented.
+   > NOTE: The project should be run on a laptop as the mobile view has not yet been implemented.

 ## Conclusion